 Reintegration support can be provided as part of a DDR programme, or when the preconditions for a DDR programme are not in place (see IDDRS 2.10 on The UN Approach to DDR).
-For youth 15-17, reintegration support can be provided at any time (see IDDRS 5.20 on Children and DDR) The guidance provided in this section is applicable to both scenarios.
+For youth ages 15 to 17, reintegration support can be provided at any time (see IDDRS 5.20 on Children and DDR).
+The guidance provided in this section is applicable to both scenarios.

 Reintegration is a complex mix of economic, social, political and personal factors, all of which work together.
-While the reintegration of youth ex-combatants and youth formerly associated with armed forces or groups may depend, in part, on their successful transition into the world of work, if youth retain deep-rooted grievances due to political marginalization, or face significant, unaddressed psychosocial distress, or are experiencing ongoing conflict with their family, then they are extremely unlikely to be successful in making such a transition.
-Additionally, if communities and other stakeholders, including the State, do not recognize or value young people's contributions, expertise, and opinions it may increase the vulnerability of youth to re-recruitment.
+While the reintegration of youth ex-combatants and youth formerly associated with armed forces or groups may depend, in part, on their successful transition into the world of work, if youth retain deep-rooted grievances due to political marginalization; face significant, unaddressed psychosocial distress; or are experiencing ongoing conflict with their family, then they are extremely unlikely to be successful in making such a transition.
+Additionally, if communities and other stakeholders, including the State, do not recognize or value young people's contributions, expertise, and opinions, youth may remain vulnerable to re-recruitment.

 Youth-focused reintegration support should be designed and developed in consultation with youth.
-From the beginning, programme components should address the rights, aspirations, and perspectives of youth, and be as inclusive, multisectoral, and long term as is feasible from the earliest phases.
+From the earliest phases, programme components should address the rights, aspirations, and perspectives of youth, and be as inclusive, multisectoral, and long term as is feasible.